mariliafranco/farm-management-challenge/README.md

 ###### Future Enhancements

-Potential improvements for the application include:
+Next round of improvements for the application:

-Enhanced List Experience:
 Paginated results with dynamic page sizes.

-Code Reliability:
 Implementing unit and end-to-end tests.